Introduction

 The system will be discussed in more detail now.

-Infrared source and and absorption of infrared waves
+Infrared source and absorption of infrared waves

 The infrared source emits infrared waves.